getSurreal/XV_Lidar_Controller/README.md

 ###Software to build from source
-* Arduino IDE
+* Arduino IDE (v1.0.5 tested.
+Newer or older may work)
-* Teensyduino - Software add-on to run Arduino sketches on the Teensy http://www.pjrc.com/teensy/teensyduino.html
+* Teensyduino - Software add-on to run Arduino sketches on the Teensy (v1.19 tested.
+Newer or older may work) http://www.pjrc.com/teensy/teensyduino.html
 * Copy the included libraries to the Arduino libraries directory